ERC icon

 Business Summary

-Emirates Reem Investments Company P.J.S.C, together with its subsidiaries, engages in the bottling, distribution, and trading of mineral water, carbonated drinks, soft drinks, juices, and evaporated milk in the United Arab Emirates, rest of the Middle East, and Africa.
+Emirates Reem Investments Company P.J.S.C, together with its subsidiaries, engages in the bottling, distribution, and trading of mineral water, carbonated drinks, soft drinks, and juices in the United Arab Emirates, rest of the Middle East, and Africa.
 It operates through Land and Building Leasing, Corporate, and Operations segments.
-The company also manufactures plastic bottles, cups, and containers; and engages in the leasing of investment property warehouses.
-It markets and sells its products under the Jeema and AL REEM brand names.
-Emirates Reem Investments Company P.J.S.C was formerly known as Emirates Refreshments (P.S.C.) and changed its name to Emirates Reem Investments Company P.J.S.C in August 2023.
-The company was incorporated in 1980 and is headquartered in Dubai, the United Arab Emirates.
+The company also manufactures plastic bottles, caps, lids, and containers; trades foodstuff tissues, snacks, drinks, cereals, coffee, and dates; and engages in general trading and the leasing of investment property warehouses.
+It markets and sells its products under the Jeema, OORIGINA, Snackiz, and AL REEM brand names.
+The company was formerly known as Emirates Refreshments (P.S.C.) and changed its name to Emirates Reem Investments Company P.J.S.C in August 2023.
+Emirates Reem Investments Company P.J.S.C was incorporated in 1980 and is headquartered in Dubai, the United Arab Emirates.

 Top News